 Let’s face it…most kids will look at two or three “old” buildings and declare, “I’m done.”

-On the other hand, I watched parents with two elementary aged kids keep their kids thoroughly engaged.
+I watched parents with two elementary-aged kids keep their kids thoroughly engaged.
 Using their Bodie brochure, they had the kids take turns finding a building on the map and reading the description as the family peered through doors and windows.
 They stayed over an hour, as kids looked with interest at the artifacts.

-While peeking into the one-room schoolhouse, their dad asked, “What are some things in this classroom that’s different from your class?
-What things are different?”
+While peeking into the one-room schoolhouse, their dad asked, “What are some things in this classroom that are different from your class?
+What things are similar?”
 I watched as the kids took time to study the room in order to answer their dad’s questions.

 How Did Bodie Become a Ghost Town?